ayushvarma000ooo/Nite-Ctf/README.md

 flag format: all lowercase, no spaces"
 - it ment we have to osint the flag
-- after searching on our mighty search engine google we got a pdf which indicated the zombie attack plan (sounds crazy) it was conplan8888 which was the falg
+- after searching on our mighty search engine google we got a pdf [a link](https://www.stratcom.mil/Portals/8/Documents/FOIA/CONPLAN_8888-11.pdf?ver=2016-10-17-114016-887) which indicated the zombie attack plan (sounds crazy) it was conplan8888 which was the falg